Reglius/Reglius/README.md

 You can use this page as a directory for my important repositories and their descriptions along with the technology used to create them.

->[Options Trading](https://github.com/Reglius/Stocks): Hoping to beat the stock market with this one, high hopes for it.
+>[Stock Trading](https://github.com/Reglius/StocksML): Hoping to beat the stock market with this one, high hopes for it.
- \- Used Python and Trading APIs for my analysis.
+ \- Used Python yFinance, and Random Forests for my analysis.

+>[Options Trading](https://github.com/Reglius/OptionsWeeklies): Utilized Fastai and PyTorch to predict stock pricing.
+ \- Conducted Monte Carlo simulations integrating GARCH for stock movement.
+ \- Implemented a Geometric Brownian Motion Theory to predict future option prices.

 >[Location Checker](https://github.com/Reglius/LocationChecker): This is a data collection project for how many stores a company has in America.
  \- I used Java (with threading!), Gradle, and Google Maps's API for data collection.